guillainbisimwa/Find-house-api-doc/source/index.html.md

+---
+title: API Reference

+language_tabs: # must be one of https://git.io/vQNgJ
+  - shell
+  - ruby
+  - python
+  - javascript

+toc_footers:
+  - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

+includes:
+  - errors

+search: true

+code_clipboard: true
+---

 # Introduction

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.